 Reports of the grip Spice has on Manchester’s homeless and rough sleeping communities have been nothing short of shocking.

-Julie Boyle, an outreach worker at homelessness charity Lifeshare, based in the city, spoke this month of the death, rape, prostitution, trafficking and serious health conditions she sees as being linked to its use.
+Julie Boyle, an outreach worker at the city’s homelessness charity Lifeshare, spoke this month of the death, rape, prostitution, trafficking and serious health conditions she sees as being linked to its use.

-She has said she believes that about 95% of the young people she sees – 100 at any one time – are taking the drug.
+She has said she believes that about 95% of the young people she sees – 100 at any one time – are using the drug.

 Dr Robert Ralphs, senior lecturer in criminology at Manchester Metropolitan University, researched Spice and rough sleepers in Manchester for six months last year.